securitytxt/security-txt/README.md

 # Internet draft

-The Internet draft for security.txt can be found here: https://tools.ietf.org/html/draft-foudil-securitytxt-04.
+The Internet draft for security.txt can be found here: https://tools.ietf.org/html/draft-foudil-securitytxt.

-# Mailing list

-There is a mailing list for the security.txt project: https://www.freelists.org/list/securitytxt.

 # Building the Draft